- TH 251 Sacraments

 Directed Study Projects

 Students who conduct research projects with me have an interest in Asian religions, interreligious dialogue, or comparative theology.
 Such study is a response to the call of Vatican II to discover how the Holy Spirit might be working through other religions.
 In order to do so, students will have to approach their research in the spirit of the first command of the Rule of St. Benedict: "Listen."
 Students can expect that their studies will prepare them for a world where religions are meeting each other with great frequency and urgency.

 In Good Company: The Body and Divinization in the Thought of Pierre Teilhard de Chardin, SJ and Daoist Xiao Yingsou.
 2015, Leiden: Brill.

-"What Child is This?
-Jesus Christ, Lord Lao, and Divine Plans."
+“What Child is This?
+Jesus Christ, Lord Lao, and Divine Identity.”
 2016.
-In Comparative Theology: Insights for Christian Systematic Reflection, Michelle Voss Roberts, ed.
-Fordham University Press.
+In Comparing Faithfully: Insights for Systematic Theological Reflection, edited by Michelle Voss Roberts, 195-215.
+New York: Fordham University Press.